Can Christians Receive the Mark of the Beast? (Updated)

 Second, the symbols in Revelation should be interpreted first by their counterpart in the Old Testament.
 The “mark” comes from Ezekiel 9:4-6, where an angel is instructed not to kill those who have the mark.
 The mark is invisible to the inhabitants of Jerusalem, it is seen and known only by God and the angels.
 The mark is indicative of the individual’s heartfelt allegiance to God.
 Notice that the “mark” is the Hebrew letter “taw” which is roughly the shape of a cross.

-Last, the Roman Empire was so oppressive that only those who worship Caesar as divine were allowed to do business in the empire (Rev. 13:16-17).
-One’s allegiance is obvious by the way one worships, dresses, serves, and lives.
+Last, the Roman Empire was so oppressive that only those who worship Caesar as divine were allowed to do business in the Empire (Rev. 13:16-17).
+One’s allegiance is made known by the manner one worships, dresses, serves, and lives.
 You could not do business in Roman trade guilds if a citizen did not declare Caesar as Lord and eat food sacrificed to idols.
 Similarly, believers under communist rule in the Soviet Union suffered penalties during the dark days of the Cold War if they did not declare their loyalty to the State and their acceptance of atheism.
-The visible mark of Christian believers is the distinctive manner in which they live the life of love (John 13:35, 1 John, Epistle to Diognetus).
+The visible mark of Christian believers is the distinctive manner in which they live a life of love (John 13:35, 1 John, Epistle to Diognetus).

-By way of application, the Beast today is any governmental authority who sets themselves up, over, and against faith in God and love of Christ.
+By way of application, the Beast today is any governmental authority that sets themselves up, over, and against faith in God and the love of Christ.
 The Beast is any civil government that persecutes Christians and attempts to destroy the church.
 The Beast is idolatry and love of all worldly things: economic control, unbridled sex, and thirst for power.
-The love of the Beast and the seal of the Lamb are heart issues, therefore, unseen by men, except by their outward behavior.
+The love of the Beast and the seal of the Lamb are heart issues unseen by men, except by their outward behavior.

 Craig S. Keener, IVP Bible Background Commentary: New Testament (Downers Grove, IL: InterVarsity Press, 1993).